rmacd/aws-s3-awstats/README.md

 # AWS S3 to AWStats processor

+**What is it?**

+Takes your AWS S3 logs, collates them, and then serves them via AWStats.
+Includes support for GeoIP (Cities / Countries) via GeoLite2.

-**NOTE** this assumes you are using a single bucket for your logs, separate from the data bucket(s) you are logging access to.
+> **NOTE** this assumes you are using a single bucket for your logs, separate from the data bucket(s) you are logging access to.
+>

-You can use a 'prefix' (set up via your bucket configuration) to process logs separately but allow them to be written to a single bucket.
+> You can use a 'prefix' (set up via your bucket configuration) to process logs separately but allow them to be written to a single bucket.

 ## Getting started